takuyaisomura/predpca/README.md

 in the same directory.

-Download all scripts under the 'fig2' directory and put them in the same directory.

 Run 'fig2a.m', 'fig2b.m', and 'fig2c.m'.

 Each script should take less than 5 minutes.
 Examples of their outcomes are stored in fig2/output.

 ### fig3
+Download all scripts under the 'fig3' directory and put them in the same directory.

 ### fig4
+Download all scripts under the 'fig4' directory and put them in the same directory.

+Before run this script, please download BDD100K dataset from https://bdd-data.berkeley.edu

+and downsample videos to 320 x 180 and put them in the same directory

+'predpca_bdd100k_preprocess.m' generates compressed input data fed to PredPCA

+'predpca_bdd100k_training.m' learns the optimal weight matrices

+'predpca_bdd100k_test.m' predicts 0.5 second future of test data

+Preprocessing would take about 10 hours.

 ## License